whyredfire/pixelos-blog/docs/guides/HowToRoot.md

 Some apps may still detect root, try adding them to DenyList.

-Some apps may still break due to root, unfortunately there is nothign we can do to fix them. :(
+Some apps may still break due to root, unfortunately there is nothing we can do to fix them. :(

 :::